Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Pot bath

-There are several types of Western-style twin rooms with a Japanese touch, as well as Japanese-style rooms with tatami flooring and Western-style rooms with carpeting.
-Several rooms were renovated in 2022, giving them a new feel.
+Guest rooms include several types of Western-style twin rooms with a Japanese touch, as well as tatami-matted Japanese-style rooms and carpeted Western-style rooms.
+Several rooms were renovated in 2022, giving them a fresh, new feel.

 Sasai Hotel